Connect With Us

 If you have any questions please feel free to contact our office located in Toronto, ON .

-Sever’s disease typically affects young children and teenagers.
-If your child complains of foot pain, please consult with one of our chiropodists from West Toronto Foot & Ankle Clinic Inc. .
+Bunions progressively worsen over time and may cause walking in your shoes to become difficult.
+To learn more about bunions, please consult with one of our chiropodists from West Toronto Foot & Ankle Clinic Inc. .
 Our chiropodist will assess your condition and provide you with quality foot and ankle treatment.

 Symptoms